How to Install AWS CLI on Ubuntu[17 Proven Steps]

 How to Configure AWS CLI

-After successfully installing AWS Command Line Interface (CLI), the next crucial step is to configure it with your AWS access credentials.
+After successfully installing AWS Command Line Interface (CLI), the next crucial step is to AWS configure Ubuntu with your AWS access credentials.
 Configuring AWS CLI allows you to authenticate and interact with your AWS resources seamlessly.
 To authenticate with AWS CLI, you’ll need an AWS access key and secret access key.
 If you don’t have these credentials, follow these steps to generate them:

 1. Go to the AWS Management Console.
 Select Identity and Access Management (IAM) service, provide your registered ID, and then cleck on Next button.
 You can also create a new account by providing the credentials.